jdborowy/grunt-remove-logging-calls/README.md

 ## About

-This plugin removes all or any part of console logging statements from javascript code.
+This plugin removes/replaces all or any part of console logging statements from javascript code.

 ## Getting Started